 Fourth Day (Chaturthi): Worship Goddess Kushmanda -Devi Kushmanda is the fourth avatar of Goddess Durga, is worshipped on the 4th day of Navratri.
 She lives in the core of the sun (Surya).
 It is her splendor that diffuses creature and every plant of this universe.

 Fifth Day (Panchami): Worship Goddess Skandamata – The Fifth day of Navratri is dedicated to Devi Skandamata.
-When the Goddess Parvati became mother of “Kartikeya”.
+When the Goddess Parvati became the mother of “Kartikeya”.
 Her Son Kartikeya is also known as Skanda.
 Thus she is known as Skandamata.

 Seventh Day (Saptami): Worship Goddess Kalratri – The 7th day of Navratri is dedicated to Devi Kalratri.
 Here kal mean time and death and Kalratri means the one who is the death of Kaal.
 In this form of Shakti posses 4 armed.

 Eighth Day (Ashtami): Worship Goddess Maha Gauri – The 8th day of Navratri is dedicated to Maa Maha Gauri.
 The 8th incarnation of Maa Durga.
 In this form of Shakti posses 4 armed.
-She have Damaru in the left hand and varada mundra in another left hand.
+She has Damaru in the left hand and varada mundra in another left hand.

 Ninth Day (Navami): Worship Goddess Siddhidatri – Devi Siddhidatri is worshipped on the 9th day of Navratri.
-Devi Siddhidatri grant her devotee all sorts of achievements and is capable of giving all sorts of occult power.
+Devi Siddhidatri grants her devotee all sorts of achievements and is capable of giving all sorts of occult power.

 Remove the obstacles from the way of success and career.